Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Listing of the main results

 \section{Listing of the main results}

-The primary goal of this article is to address questions of injectivity and inversion of the transforms defined in Section \ref{sec:def}.
-In this section, we briefly describe the results we obtained from the considered transforms and compare them with previous results addressed in the literature.
-We break the discussion into the following cases: \begin{itemize} \item $\alpha = 0$ (Section \ref{sec: a = 0}).
-This case corresponds to divergent beam transforms of scalar functions and vector fields.
-The recovery of scalar functions from the divergent beam transform is trivial (from the fundamental theorem of calculus).
-In \cite{Venky_Divergent_Beam_2025}, the authors showed recovery of symmetric $m$-tensor fields in $\Rb^n$ from a set of weighted divergent beam transforms (for a constant vector field $\vu$).
-Here, we have worked with a varying vector field $\vu$ whose integral curves are straight line segments.
-For a constant $\vu$ in $\mathbb{R}^2$, our reconstruction results of vector fields coincide with the results obtained in \cite{Venky_Divergent_Beam_2025}.
-For more details, please see the discussion given in Section \ref{sec: a = 0}.
+The primary goal of this article is to analyze the injectivity and inversion of the transforms defined in Section \ref{sec:def}.
+In this section, we briefly describe our main results and compare them with previously known statements in more restrictive setups.
+We break the discussion into the following parts: \begin{itemize} \item $\alpha = 0$ (Section \ref{sec: a = 0}).
+This case corresponds to DBTs of scalar functions and vector fields.
+The inversion of the $k$-th moment DBT of scalar functions is rather straightforward.
+The vector field setup is more involved, due to the presence of non-trivial kernels.
+In \cite{Venky_Divergent_Beam_2025}, the authors have derived a method for recovery of symmetric $m$-tensor fields in $\Rb^n$ from a set of $k$-th moments DBTs, when the vector field $\vu$ is constant.
+Here, we work with a variable vector field $\vu$, whose integral curves are straight line segments.
+In the case of a constant $\vu$ in $\mathbb{R}^2$, our reconstruction results for vector fields differ from those obtained in \cite{Venky_Divergent_Beam_2025}, as we use longitudinal and transverse DBTs.
+For more details, see the discussion in Section \ref{sec: a = 0}.

-\item $\alpha = 1$ (Section \ref{sec: a = 1}).
-This case corresponds to V-line transforms of scalar functions and vector fields with uniform weights.
-Notice that for constant $\vu,\vv$, the recovery of scalar functions presented here reduces to the result addressed in \cite{amb-lat_2019}, and recovery for vector fields coincides with the formulas derived in \cite{Gaik_Mohammad_Rohit}.
-Details of our results are given in the corresponding section.

-\item $\alpha \neq 0, 1$, weighted V-line transform for \textit{scalar functions} (Section \ref{sec: a not 0 scalar}).
-When $\alpha$ tends to $0$ or $1$, the results coincide with the results discussed in the previous bullets.
-The inversion in this general case is more complicated than in previous cases.
-When vector fields $\vu$, $\vv$ are constant, this case corresponds to weighted V-line transforms of scalar functions discussed in \cite{amb-lat_2019}.
+\item $\alpha \neq 0$ for \textit{scalar functions} with \textit{variable $\vu,\vv$} (Section \ref{sec: a not 0 scalar}).
+When $\alpha$ tends to $0$, the results here coincide with those discussed in Section \ref{sec: a = 0}.
+The inversion in this general case is more complicated than in the previously known special cases.
+When vector fields $\vu$, $\vv$ are constant, this case corresponds to the weighted V-line transforms of scalar functions discussed in \cite{amb-lat_2019}.